Frank H. Field: Early life and education

-Frank field was born in Keansburg, New Jersey, on February 27, 1922.
+Frank Field was born in Keansburg, New Jersey, on February 27, 1922.
 His father died two months after he was born and his mother died in 1933, after which he was raised by his aunt in Cliffside Park, New Jersey.
 He attended Duke University, where he studied chemistry, receiving his B.S. degree in chemistry in 1943, M.S. in 1944, and Ph.D. in 1948.

 Professional career

-Field took a position as instructor at the University of Texas at Austin in 1947 and became an assistant professor in 1949.
+Field took a position as an instructor at the University of Texas at Austin in 1947 and became an assistant professor in 1949.
 In 1952, he took a position as a research chemist at Humble Oil in Baytown, Texas, where he, along with Burnaby Munson, discovered chemical ionization.

 In 1966, he moved to Esso Research and Development Company in Linden, New Jersey, where he rose through the ranks to become a senior research associate.
-In 1970 he took a position as a professor at the Rockefeller University and became emeritus in 1989.
+In 1970 he took a position as a professor at Rockefeller University and became emeritus in 1989.